josephmoresena/Rxmxnx.PInvoke.Extensions/README.md

 Retrieves the internal binary data from a given <see cref="CString"/>.

 ## CStringSequence
-Represents a sequence of UTF-8 texts.
+Represents a sequence of null-terminated UTF-8 texts.
 * AsSpan
 Retrieves the buffer as an ReadOnlySpan<Char> instance and creates a CString array which represents text sequence.
 The output CString array will remain valid only as long as returned buffer span is on live.